thruthesky/fireflutter/README.md

 The best way is to copy codes from the example project and paste it into your project and update the UI.

 # Installation

 Please follow the instructions below to install the fireflutter.
+If you want to clone(fork) and build your app while updating the fireflutter, then see the [Developer](#developer) section.

 ## Install the easy extension